 The story of Valor Brewpub is in the background of people who made it a reality.
-A long dream to create a space dedicated to their background or that of their ancestors’ where people can come together, enjoy good food, drinks and atmosphere and do it all for a good cause.
+A long dream to create a space to celebrate those who have served and where community can come together, enjoy good food, drinks and atmosphere and do it all for a good cause.
 Here are our main guys.

 One could say this is a story about an owner wanting to honor the service of his father and grandfather.
 For Gaynor, owner of the District Restaurant Group, it has been about giving back to a community that has impacted his life personally and professionally.
 Gaynor now owns three restaurants in Washington DC that cater to military clientele and/or honor the memory of his family who have served.
 On Barracks Row, the Ugly Mug has been a centerpiece of the military community for almost 15 years and in Upper Northwest Jake’s American Grille serves as a tribute to his grandfather Edwin “Jake” Jablonski who was in the Navy.
 Now with Valor an almost two decade long dream has become a reality creating a space for veterans to build community and a place to honor those who have served.